hearlambeth/sykurmolar/README.md

 # installation on Raspberry Pi 5 running PatchboxOS

-this describes, messily, the steps to a successful installation
+this describes, messily, the steps to a successful installation and causing it to start on boot.

 1. make new Patchbox, set jack config, set realtime kernel
 2. use pyenv to get python3.10.14, which is the version used in the original sykurmolar creation. it probably also works on 3.11.